abhishek-2k23/templify_backend/README.md

 This backend is a robust, scalable, and secure solution for user-based file management, leveraging modern web technologies and cloud services.
 It is well-suited for integration with any frontend (web, mobile, etc.) and can be extended for more advanced use cases as needed.

 ---

-If you need this in a PDF or want a more formal report format, let me know!